Working Holiday Visa

 Must have a valid passport

 The Working Holiday Visa (subclass 417 or subclass 462) is for citizens of certain eligible countries.
-Depending on the country you are from, you will need to apply for the specific subclass.
+The specific subclass you’ll apply for depends on the country you are from.

 Subclass 417 is for passport holders of: